Skip to content

 mcp_servers = ["notebook"]

-No per-workspace config required.
-The server automatically scopes notebooks to groups/<workspace>/notebooks/ and sets the kernel's working directory to groups/<workspace>/, so the agent can reference workspace files naturally (e.g., pd.read_csv("mydata.csv")).
+No per-workspace config needed.
+The server scopes notebooks to groups/<workspace>/notebooks/ and sets the kernel's working directory to groups/<workspace>/, so the agent references workspace files naturally (e.g., pd.read_csv("mydata.csv")).

 Each workspace gets its own server instance — no cross-workspace contamination.